overseen007/uiza-api/docs/Start a Live Stream/obs-guideline.md

 # OBS Guideline

 Today I would like to show you how to easily start a Live stream with OBS after you received your stream URL and stream Key.
-For this Tutorial you need to download the OBS software at: Download Link.
+For this Tutorial you need to download the OBS software at: https://obsproject.com/.
 Once OBS is downloaded and installed on your device, we can start with the tutorial/

 1. Open OBS Software